caio96/zero-copy-conv/README.md

 ### Multithreading

-To control the number of threads set the environment variable `OMP_NUM_THREADS`.
+To control the number of threads, set the environment variable `OMP_NUM_THREADS`.
-`LibTorch`, `OneDNN`, and `Zero-Copy` will automatically parallelize, `Im2col` may require the following environment variable be set to the number of threads.
+`LibTorch`, `OneDNN`, and `Zero-Copy` will automatically parallelize, `Im2col` may require the environment variable be set to the number of threads.
 It is also recommended to disable Hyper-Threading or to use numactl to set which cores are used.

 To set it, run: